 Maybe.
 But most exclusive-dealing agreements are both pro-competitive and legal under the antitrust laws.
 That doesn’t mean that you can’t bring an antitrust action and it doesn’t mean you won’t win.
 But, percentage-wise, most exclusive-dealing arrangements don’t implicate the antitrust laws.

-It is important that I deflate your expectations a little bit at the beginning like this because if you are on the outside looking in at an exclusive dealing agreement, you are probably quite angry and feel helpless.
+It is important that I deflate your expectations a little bit at the beginning like this because if you are on the outside looking in at an exclusive dealing agreement, you are probably quite angry and you may feel helpless.
 From your perspective, it will certainly seem like an antitrust violation.
 And your gut feeling about certain conduct is a good first filter about whether you have an antitrust claim.
 What I am trying to tell you is that with regard to exclusive dealing, your gut may give you some false positives.